E-r-1-c/networking-labs/01-layer2-switching/04-layer2-security-hardening/README.md

 ![DHCP Snooping Binding](./images/05-dhcp-binding.png)

-The binding table recorded the legitimate client’s MAC address, assigned IP address, lease time, VLAN, and switch interface.
+The binding table recorded the legitimate client’s:

+- MAC address
+- Assigned IP address
+- Lease time
+- VLAN
+- Switch interface

 ---

 ### Rogue DHCP Server Test

-Packet Tracer simulation mode was used to observe DHCP traffic from the legitimate and rogue DHCP servers.
+Packet Tracer simulation mode was used to compare DHCP responses from the legitimate and rogue servers.

 ![Rogue DHCP Drop](./images/06-rogue-dhcp-drop.png)

+The test confirmed that:

-The legitimate DHCP response entering through trusted interface `Fa0/1` was allowed.
-The rogue DHCP response entering through untrusted interface `Fa0/3` was dropped.
+- The legitimate response entering through trusted interface `Fa0/1` was allowed
+- The rogue response entering through untrusted interface `Fa0/3` was dropped
+- PC0 received its network configuration from the legitimate DHCP server

 ---

 ## Key Takeaways

-- Port Security limits which devices can use an access port
+- Port Security controls which devices can use an access port
 - Sticky learning automatically records the authorized MAC address
 - Shutdown violation mode places the port into an err-disabled state
-- DHCP Snooping permits DHCP server responses only through trusted interfaces
+- DHCP Snooping allows server responses only through trusted interfaces
 - Access ports remain untrusted by default
+- Rogue DHCP responses received on untrusted ports are dropped
-- DHCP Snooping drops rogue responses without shutting down the rogue server port
+- DHCP Snooping does not shut down the rogue server port
+- The binding table records legitimate DHCP assignments

 ---